I. Acts of Infringement over Geographical Indication in Vietnam and Remedies

 Obtaining expertise opinion/assessment conclusion on IPR infringement from Vietnam Intellectual Property Research Institute (“VIPRI”) in support of handling an alleged infringement case in Vietnam

 It is noted that in Vietnam, expert assessments are normally considered to be an important basic for enforcement bodies to take appropriate measures.
 For the first time, the IP Law 50/2005 allows competent organizations or individuals to use their professional knowledge and expertise in particular arts to provide expert assessments and conclusions on matters related to IPR infringement.

 VIPRI is an institute under Ministry of Science and Technology accredited for delivering expert opinions relating to IP infringement cases.
 VIPRI is currently the only authorized organization in Vietnam who is qualified to provide expert opinions or assessments on IPR infringements in accordance with the IP Law.
-We note, however, that in some cases, besides the VIPRI’s assessment conclusion, the enforcement authorities in Vietnam may also additionally seek expert opinions from the IP Vietnam for handling an IPR infringement case.
+We note, however, that in some cases, besides the VIPRI’s assessment conclusion, the enforcement authorities in Vietnam may also additionally seek expert opinions from the NOIP for handling an IPR infringement case.